fbpx

 What are we aiming for in Breast Aesthetics?

 Good question!
-You would think that after more than 15 million breast augmentation procedures in the world and literally countless other breast procedures that we would have good guidelines as to what sort of breast we should be aiming to achieve.
+You would think that after more than 15 million breast augmentation procedures in the world and literally countless other breast procedures that we would have good guidelines as to what sort of breast aesthetic we may be aiming to achieve.
 Now this article should be read with an element of skepticism as we all know that different people view the same thing very differently and this is not a bad thing as it is one of the things that makes us unique.
-It will obviously also differ with differing time periods as the changing trends of fashion, body shape etc. (LINK to What is a normal Breast)
+It will obviously also differ with differing time periods as the changing trends of fashion, body shape, etc.

 That all being said until recently there was very little science behind our theories because it was poorly studied.
 Sounds crazy but it is true.
-Intuitively we think we know which breast looks the best and indeed most people’s opinion on the ideal aesthetic breast is very similar.
-But it was only in 2012 that two British plastic surgeons put it to the test and did a survey of the general population and plastic surgeons to try and delineate the features of an attractive breast (full reference below).
-I happen to agree with them.
+Intuitively we think we know desired breast aesthetics, but it was only in 2012 that two British plastic surgeons put it to the test and did a survey of the general population and plastic surgeons to try and delineate these features (full reference below).

-Throughout history the idea of attractiveness has changed but until recently no research had delineated features of the modern opinion of an attractive breast.
+Until recently no research had delineated features of the modern opinion of breast aesthetics.

 The essence of the research article are the following 3 points: